bl-sdk/unrealsdk/README.md

 If this doesn't work correctly, you can always implement your own version (and then merge it back into this project).

-After initalizing, you probably want to setup some hooks.
+After initializing, you probably want to setup some hooks.
 The sdk can run callbacks whenever an unreal function is hooked, allowing you to interact with it's args, and mess with it's execution.
 Exact hook semantics are better documented in the `hook_manager.h` header.